miroapp/app-examples/examples/stickynotes-to-shapes/README.md

 This sample app shows how you can select items on the board, and then click the app icon to change the selected sticky notes into shapes.

 This app uses [Vite](https://vitejs.dev/). \
-If you want to modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).
+To modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).